 Messrs.
 Davis, Crisp and Evans and Ms. Bowman are the current members of our Compensation Committee.
 Effective March 15, 2021, the Board of Directors appointed Ms. Bowman as a member of the Compensation Committee.
 In fulfilling its oversight responsibilities, the Compensation Committee, as composed prior to March 15, 2021, has reviewed and discussed with management the Compensation Discussion and Analysis contained in this proxy statement and incorporated by reference into our Annual Report on Form 10-K for the year ended December 31, 2020.
-Based on these reviews and discussions, the Compensation Committee, as composed prior to March 15, 2021, recommended to our Board of Directors that the Compensation Discussion and Analysis be included in this proxy statement and incorporated by reference into our Board of Directors that the Compensation Discussion and Analysis be included in this proxy statement and incorporated by reference into our Board of Directors that the Compensation Discussion and Analysis be included in this proxy statement and incorporated by reference into our Annual Report on Form 10-K for the year ended December 31, 2020.
+Based on these reviews and discussions, the Compensation Committee, as composed prior to March 15, 2021, recommended to our Board of Directors that the Compensation Discussion and Analysis be included in this proxy statement and incorporated by reference into our Annual Report on Form 10-K for the year ended December 31, 2020.